kovashikawa/spotify2youtube/README.md

 # spotify2youtube
-Transfer playlists from spotify to youtube
+Transfer playlists from spotify to youtube with python